VAWGG/cochan-1/README.md

 In that case, the `runner(value, type)` function is called, with the runnable passed to the first argument, and the type returned from `getRunnableType(value)` to the second, and its return value is inspected.
-If this function returns a non-Promise value or throws an error, the returned value or error is sent back into the generator immediately.
+If this function returns a non-Promise value or throws an error, the returned value or error is sent back into the generator immediately, i.e. the value is returned (and the error is thrown) from the `yield` operation.
 Otherwise, the returned Promise is awaited on, and the resulting value/error is sent back into the generator when that Promise settles.